 Steps On How To Sing Powerfully / Stronger Without Straining Your Voice

 Step 1: Avoid Muscle Tension

 Muscle tension is one of the things that causes vocal blowout.
-If you have tense muscles in any one of several vocal projection regions, including abdomen, jaw, lips, tongue and face, it can eventually cause major vocal strain.
+If you have tense muscles in any one of several vocal projection regions, including the abdomen, jaw, lips, tongue, and face, it can eventually cause major vocal strain.
 So, you need to learn to release the tension from your muscles, in order to avoid vocal blowout.